This beautiful picture has been kindly provided by Cos d'Estournel's photo library

 Tasted in November 2015.
 An obvious scent of yoghurt, strong and powerful, spicy with truffles, sappy, big structure and backbone, great balance, complexity, depth and length.
 Motherf….. of wine, so potent and full of life, give it 20+ years more!

 Tasted in October 2015, blind, during dinner at Domaine de Chevalier.
 1975 vintage hasn't a great reputation on Left Bank, many wines are too heavy and dry.
 I could feel same soil flavours in 1975 Cos d'Estournel as in 1925 version added graphite and roundness, but this wine was without elegance and finesse of 1925.

 Cos d’Estournel 1955 99p

 Tasted in November 2017.
 Cork in ridiculously fantastic shape, promising that this wine will deliver.
-Amazing dark color for a 62 yeears old wine.
+An amazing dark colour for a 62 years old wine.
 Stunning nose of red fruit with great distinction and intensity.
-Yougurt tones.
+Yoghurt tones.
 Fabulous complexity, power and elegance.
 Great length.
 Sheer delight!
 This wine was bought en primeur and has been stored all its entire life in the cellars of Kjær & Sommerfeldt.
 Fantastic experience.
 20 years more at least - I'm pretty sure of that!

 Cos d'Estournel 1952 97p

 Tasted in November 2017.
 Danish bottling by Kjær & Sommerfeldt.
 Served blind in pair with Montrose 1952.
 I guessed this wine to be 1953 and from Saint-Estephe.
-From the very start I was seduced by catchy aroma of raspberry drops on the nose.
-Extremely delicious wine with a lot of fresh raspberry fruit on the palate and sweetness.
+From the very start, I was seduced by the catchy aroma of raspberry drops on the nose.
+An extremely delicious wine with a lot of fresh raspberry fruit on the palate and sweetness.
 Great in everything.
 Many years left in this wine.
-Stunning effort here.
+The stunning effort here.